murenkot/binary-tree/README.md

-# binary-tree
+# Binary-tree

+<p>Trees are a special kind of graph that represents a hierarchy of things, like employee-boss relationships in a corporate hierarchy, or folders on a drive, where each folder can have other files and folders inside of it. </p>

-<p>Tree is a hierarchical data structure.
-Main uses of trees include maintaining hierarchical data, providing moderate access and insert/delete operations.
+<p> Main uses of trees include maintaining hierarchical data, providing moderate access and insert/delete operations.
 Binary trees are special cases of tree where every node has at most two children.</p>

+* The major advantage of binary search trees over other data structures is that the related sorting algorithms and search algorithms such as in-order traversal can be very efficient; they are also easy to code.
+*

+<p>A Binary Tree node contains following parts.</p>
+- Data
+- Pointer to left child
+- Pointer to right child

 ![alt text](http://www.mit.edu/~6.005/sp11/psets/ps2/Figure%201.png)

+Binary tree has following properties:
+- Height — The height of a node is the maximum number of edges separating that node from a leaf (see leaf).
+- Depth — The depth of a node is the number of edges separating that node from the root node.
+- Size — The size of a tree is the number of nodes it contains.
+- Balance — The balance factor of a node is the difference between the height of its left subtree and the height of its right subtree.
+- Leaf — A leaf is a node that doesn’t have any children, in other words, an end node.

 ```
 # A class that represents an individual node in a